 As the old man turns back, the bartender says, “Slow down, old-timer.
 You have to do better than that crap!”

-So the oldster asks his dog, “So, what does sandpaper feel like?”
+Shaking his head, the oldster asks his dog, “So, Tom old boy, what does sandpaper feel like?”

 And the dog barks, “Ruff!
 Ruff!”